-NOTE: Depending on the severity of the infraction and at the discretion of the teacher and administration, an opportunity may be provided for the student to rewrite the paper correcting the mistakes to earn back points for the assignment.
+NOTE: Depending on the severity of the infraction and at the discretion of the teacher and administration, an opportunity may be provided for the student to rewrite the paper in an effort to correct mistakes and earn back points for the assignment.
 Consequently, the grade for the assignment cannot be higher than the product component of the research paper.
 The points earned for the process will not be affected by the consequences for plagiarism in the final product.

-EE.
-Student Behavior with Substitutes - All students are expected to behave as if the regular teacher is in the classroom.
-Failure to do so will result in disciplinary action.
+- DD.
+Student Behavior with Substitutes All students are expected to behave as if the regular teacher is in the classroom.
+Failure to do so will result in disciplinary action. - EE.

-- FF.
 Forgery Forgery is falsely and fraudulently making or altering a document.
 Disciplinary measures will occur if forgery occurs.
-Forgery includes, but is not limited to signatures, grades, permission slips, excuses, etc. Strict disciplinary actions for such an occurrence will be assigned. - GG.
+Forgery includes, but is not limited to signatures, grades, permission slips, excuses, etc. Strict disciplinary actions for such an occurrence will be assigned. - FF.
 Gym and Locker Rooms Students are not to be on the gym floor at any time other than their regular gym class.
 Students are not to walk through the gym in the morning to go into the locker rooms.
 All students are required to dress appropriately and participate in gym class.
-Students who repeatedly miss gym due to illness may be required to submit a medical excuse from their family physician.
 Students are required to lock all valuables in a gym locker!
 The school will not assume responsibility for lost or stolen articles.
-Only students taking gym class are to be in the locker room. - HH.
+Only students taking gym class are to be in the locker room. - GG.
 Assemblies and Pep Rallies Students may be assigned seats in the auditorium or gymnasium.
-Even though you may not enjoy all assemblies, it is your obligation to be courteous and display good manners. - Students must sit with their class/grade in the gym for pep assemblies.
-This enables students to display their school spirit as a class as well as by an entire student body. - There are several assemblies and pep rallies scheduled each school year.
-The continued good behavior of the students will allow us to have a complete schedule of events.
-Failure to behave appropriately may result in disciplinary action. - II.
-Weapons/Violence It is a misdemeanor of the 1st degree in the State of Pennsylvania (Act 167 Subsection (1) of 1980 and in Violation of the Crime Code Section 912) for any person to possess a weapon in the buildings or upon the grounds of any public elementary or secondary school.
+Students must sit with their class/grade in the gym for pep assemblies.
+This enables students to display their school spirit as a class as well as by an entire student body.
+There are several assemblies and pep rallies scheduled each school year.
+The continued good behavior of the students will allow for a complete schedule of events.
+Failure to behave appropriately may result in disciplinary action. - HH.
+Weapons/Violence It is a misdemeanor of the 1st degree in the State of Pennsylvania (Act 167 Subsection (1) of 1980 and in Violation of the Crime Code Section 912) for any person to possess a weapon in the buildings or on the grounds of any public elementary or secondary school.
 As such, students are prohibited from possessing a weapon: - 1.
 In any Neshannock Township School District building. - 2.
-On any grounds/property of the Neshannock Township School District. - 3.
-In any conveyance (including private) providing transportation to or from the Neshannock Township District. - 4.
-At any school function, activity, or event whether or not on the grounds/property of Neshannock Township School District or while attending any District-sponsored event. - 5.
-While the student is on his/her way to or from school.
+On any grounds/property of the Neshannock Township School District.

+- 3. On transportation to or from the Neshannock Township District. - 4.
+At any school function, activity, or event on the grounds/property of Neshannock Township School District or while attending any District-sponsored event at another location. - 5.
+While the student is traveling to or from school.